11/12/2024

 Joel Riddle

 Yeah, sure.
 Thanks for your question, Charles.
-You know, as I mentioned in my open remarks, we finished the drilling of the horizontal section for SS2H and as we were tripping out of the hole with the drilling assembly, we had a tight spot at approximately 4,000 feet.
+As I mentioned in my open remarks, we finished the drilling of the horizontal section for SS2H, and as we were tripping out of the hole with the drilling assembly, we hit a tight spot at approximately 4,000 feet.
 That tight spot resulted in us increasing the amount of torque that we saw on the drill string.
-And we ended up parting that drill string again around 4,000 feet and that drill string in total was around 800 feet.
+And we ended up parting that drill string, again, at around 4,000 feet.
+And that drill string in total was around 800 feet.
 So there was 800 feet of drill string that we left in the hole.
-You know, after consulting our JV partners, we went in to try to fish the drill string that we left in the hole.
-A couple of days that we spent trying to fish and we made the decision as a JV to pump, submit and sidetrack.
-As far as the learnings are concerned, you know, as I mentioned, we felt like mud integrity contributed to the sticky spot that we saw as we were coming out of the hole.
-And so again, after consulting our JV partners, we shifted from a calcium chloride mud to a KCL mud.
+You know, after consulting our JV partners, we We went in to try to fish the drill string that we left in the hole.
+A couple of days that we spent trying to fish and we made the decision as a JV to pump cement and sidetrack.
+As far as the learnings are concerned, as I mentioned, we felt like mud integrity contributed to the sticky spot that we saw as we were coming out of the hole.
+And so, again, after consulting our JV partners, we shifted from a calcium chloride mud to a KCL mud.
 We've already seen some better performance as we were drilling the SS2H sidetrack well.
 And that greater mud integrity, I think, is already showing some benefit.
-So, you know, big picture, you know, as you look at a lot of the shell basins that have been developed in the early stages here in the US, you know, there's in any of these early drilling situations that we currently are in, in the Betelue, there's optimizations that you're constantly working through, everything from well design to mud systems.
-And, you know, the good news is I think we're able to leverage a lot of our team's experience from a lot of the basins that we drilled in here in the US, obviously leveraging our JV partner and Brian Sheffield's team to really, you know, make some adjustments going from SS2H to the sidetrack well.
-And just to give you a kind of a sense, you know, we were averaging around 530 feet per day in the SS2H well.
-In the SS2H sidetrack well, we were, you know, we're averaging about double that kind of penetration rate per day.
+So, you know, big picture, you know, as you look at a lot of the shell basins that have been developed in the early stages here in the U.S., you know, there's, in any of these early drilling situations that we currently are in, in the Beetaloo, there's optimizations that you're constantly working through.
+Everything from well design to mud systems, And, you know, the good news is I think we're able to leverage a lot of our team's experience from a lot of the basins that we drilled in here in the U.S., obviously leveraging our JV partner in Brian Sheffield's team to really, you know, make some adjustments going from SS2H to the side truck well.
+And just to give you kind of a sense, we were averaging around 530 feet per day in the SS2H well.
+In the SS2H side truck well, we were averaging about double that kind of penetration rate per day.
 So we feel pretty good about the upgraded mud system.
-That doesn't mean we're not going to continue to evaluate.
-We're already looking at ways to further optimize the mud system from the results that we're seeing in the sidetrack.
+That doesn't mean we're not going to continue to evaluate we're already looking at ways to further optimize the mud system from the results that we're seeing in the sidetrack.
 So I'll stop there.
-If there's any further questions on this, I'm happy to take any follow
+If there's any further questions on this, I'm happy to take any follow-up.

 speaker